Where do all projects start? Well, at the beginning, of course! đ

 What is a project baseline in agile?

-While schedule and cost baselines are generally possible in agile as in traditional project management, the scope varies using an iterative approach.
+While schedule and cost baselines are generally possible in agile workflows as in traditional project management, the scope varies using an iterative approach.

 Agile teams agree on a high-level deliverable (e.g., user stories), but the way to get there is dynamically developed over time.
 Requirements arenât meant to be fully fleshed out from the beginning.
 So, your initial scope baseline is a flexible reference point that captures present requirements.
 Each release or end of each sprint can be a time to set a scope baseline for the next iteration.